boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 #### Place Holder

-The `PlaceHolder` property of a combo box provides context about the user's selection.
-The placeholder text in the Place Holder text box and combo box is set to `All` by default.
+The `Placeholder` property of a combo box provides context about the user’s selection.
+The placeholder text in the Placeholder text box and combo box is set to `All` by default.

 ![Filter](/static/assets/visualizing-data/visualization-widgets/images/combo-box/combox-placeholder.png)